OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ---
 FOR:
-> Berke & Benham Seafood
+> Jake Clifford
-> 1925 Monroe St
+> 212 S Henry St
-> Madison, WI 53711
+> Madison, WI 53703

 ---
-Hi Jim,
+Hi Jake,

-Thank you for the tour the other day.
+Thank you for the tour today.
 We're excited to have the opportunity to share the following proposal.

+<!--
 Although a more nuanced list of requirements will undoubtedly unfold as the project evolves, on a high-level, I understand that this project will include the following list of requirements/priorities...

-* Renovation of an existing 2300sf space into a seafood retail store.
-* Front of house, will be dedicated to retail
-	* In general, have the layout be flexible
-	* Employee side
-		* (3) movable display coolers approximately 6x2 w/ sneeze guard
-		* Ice maker
-		* Stainless steel table for prep along back wall
-		* 3 compartment sink
-		* hand sink
-		* Check out area
-			* possibly use exiting table
-			* wifi enable POS
-		* Open office at the front of office
-	* Customer side
-		* Display for dry goods
-		* Possible seating area/nook for reading recipes
-			* Future phases, look at bringing local artists to share/display their work
-		* Possible feature wall with barn board

-* Back of house
-	* Prep
-		* (2) 10x10 walk in colors
-			* Verify existing structure to accommodate concentrated loads
-			* In the future, have these coolers potentially act as display coolers for dry aged fish.
-	* Event space will be planned for in later phases
-		* Possible kitchen in future, as well
-* Basement
-	* existing mop sink might suffice, code wise
-* General look and feel
-	* Clean, avoid excessive knickknacks
-	* vintage, industrial look
-	* Subtle brasserie feel

-<!--

 >The above list is also included in the following online document... https://docs.google.com/document/d/125-xQcU_22aZwW-1699Hmp7ui3n38U7tFa5BBfvOMRc/edit